m-primo/TogglePassword/README.md

 ![icon](img/icon.png)

-This browser extension allows you to show & hide passwords in any password entry field, using the context menu.
+This browser extension allows you to show & hide passwords in any password entry field, and generate passwords, using the context menu.

 ## Why TogglePassword?